This could be the year the State Board of Education turns it all around.

 Today, though, Leininger has given up on the board.
 He’s quit the school voucher push that once drove his political giving.
 “The social conservatives haven’t found their sugar daddy to replace Leininger,” Quinn says.

-In 2010, that left stalwart evolution skeptic Don McLeroy—star of The Revisionaries—underfunded to fight off a primary challenge from Thomas Ratliff, the lobbyist son of former lieutenant governor Bill Ratliff.
+Education vs. politics In 2010, that left stalwart evolution skeptic Don McLeroy—star of The Revisionaries—underfunded to fight off a primary challenge from Thomas Ratliff, the lobbyist son of former lieutenant governor Bill Ratliff.

 “It was a razor-thin margin,” Ratliff recalls, but he hopes his win two years ago is a signal that school advocates are taking back the SBOE.